fare-patches/gerbil-wiki/Getting-Started-with-Gerbil-development.md

 With this configuration, you need to add `$GAMBIT_PREFIX/current/bin` to your `PATH` and `$GAMBIT_PREFIX/current/lib` to your `LD_LIBRARY_PATH`.

-If you are on Linux, I also recommend using `--enable-poll`, which will use the more scalable poll-based i/o scheduler (instead of the default select-based one).
+If you are on Linux or BSD, I also recommend using `--enable-poll`, which will use the more scalable poll-based i/o scheduler (instead of the default select-based one).

 If you intend to build static applications for servers, then you should use the following